 The new Great Mosque of Cordoba was large and impressive, and in a new, Moorish style.
 The dominant feature of this Moorish architecture is the row of horseshoe arches.
 The pillars have extra-large capitals on which the arches rest, turning slightly inwards to form almost a circle.
 In the Great Mosque of Cordoba, the height of these arches was insufficient to support the high roof.
 The builders came up with a most innovative solution: They added another row of traditional arches on top, like in Roman aqueducts.

 There seem to be pillars and arches everywhere in the Mezquita!
 Another typical Moorish design feature is the alternating red and white stripes of the arches.
 These do not stem from Roman or European traditions, but are imported from the Arab Middle East.
-We have seen similar architecture in Syria when we lived for a while in Damascus .
+We have seen similar architecture in Syria when we lived for a while in Damascus.
+Later, we also visited the ruins of a whole Umayyad city, Anjar, in Lebanon.
 And while most of the new Muslim conquerors were North African Berbers from Mauretania – hence the name “Moors” – their leader came indeed from the Middle East.
 Abd ar-Rahman I was the last heir of the defeated Umayyad dynasty in Damascus.

 The expansion of the Great Mosque of Cordoba